LSU Tigers football: Arkansas

 In 2002, the rivalry gained momentum as the game winner would represent the Western Division of the SEC in the SEC Championship Game.
 Arkansas won on a last-second touchdown pass by Matt Jones.
 In 2006, the Razorbacks, who had already clinched the SEC Western Division and were on a 10-game winning streak, were beaten by LSU in Little Rock.
 In 2007, Arkansas defeated top-ranked LSU in triple overtime, giving them their first win in Baton Rouge since 1993, and again defended the Golden Boot trophy with a last-minute touchdown drive in 2008.
 Fifteenth-ranked LSU won back the trophy for the first time in two years in 2009 after Razorback kicker Alex Tejada missed a field goal that would have sent the game into a second overtime, and LSU went on to lose the Capitol One Bowl.
 In 2011, with both teams ranked in the top 3 in the AP Poll, No. 1 LSU prevailed over No. 3 Arkansas by a score of 41–17, sending LSU to the SEC title game en route to being shutout in the 2012 BCS National Championship Game.
 LSU rode the momentum from the 2011 win by grinding out back-to-back one-possession wins in 2012 and 2013 against Arkansas teams that won four and three games, respectively.
-Arkansas returned the favor with consecutive 17-point victories in 2014 (breaking a 17-game SEC losing streak for the Hogs while pitching a 17–0 shutout against the No. 17 Tigers; Arkansas's tenth time holding LSU to 0 points and the only shutout in the series since 1995) and 2015 (a 31-14 romp in Baton Rouge which saw the unranked Razorbacks lead the No. 9 Tigers the whole game).
-LSU lost against Arkansas in overtime in 2021, but rebounded in 2022 to win 13-10 in Fayetteville.
-LSU leads the series 43-23–2 through the 2022 season.
+Arkansas returned the favor with consecutive 17-point victories in 2014 (breaking a 17-game SEC losing streak for the Hogs while pitching a 17–0 shutout against the No. 17 Tigers; Arkansas's tenth time holding LSU to 0 points and the only shutout in the series since 1995) and 2015 (a 31–14 romp in Baton Rouge which saw the unranked Razorbacks lead the No. 9 Tigers the whole game).
+LSU lost against Arkansas in overtime in 2021, but rebounded in 2022 to win 13–10 in Fayetteville.
+LSU leads the series 46*–23–2 through the 2025 season. *2 LSU wins have been vacated.

 Auburn

 While Auburn's rivalries against Alabama and Georgia may overshadow its rivalry with LSU, in the 2000s, LSU had a heated rivalry with the Auburn Tigers.
 LSU and Auburn were not yearly rivals until the SEC's 1992 expansion placed both Tiger teams in the Western Division.
+When the SEC discontinued divsisions after 2023, the teams were not scheduled against one another in 2024 and 2025, and were not selected as yearly opponents from 2026 through at least 2029 under the new nine-game conference schedule format.

 The two share more than just a nickname, as they have both enjoyed success in the SEC West and plenty of memorable match ups.
 The home team won every game from 2000 through 2007.
-LSU leads the series 32-24-1 through the 2022 season.
+LSU leads the series 33-24-1 through the 2024 season, with two LSU wins being vacated.